baer/emo-link/README.md

 https://emo-link.lmkif.workers.dev/😻👩🏿‍🤝‍👨🏾👃🏾🛴👩🏾‍🎨🏍️🤷🏻‍♀🧑🏻‍🎨🧹🚚✋🏽

-> **_NOTE:_** This code is a mess.
-I'm literally using raw HTML in a Worker.
-My HTML is in a template string.
-I'm maniulating the DOM with `.innerHTML`.
-Once I have proper DoS and anti-bot measures in place, (Cloudflare Turnstile / WAF working), I'll turn my attention to styles, frameworks, and clearn code :).
+> **_NOTE:_** This code is a bit of a mess.
+But, before I open up a KVStore to the Internet, I'm focused on getting CF Pages set up with proper DoS (Cloudflare WAF) and anti-bot measures (Cloudflare Turnstile).
+So, I'll circle back to styles and clean code shortly :).

 ## FAQ